graphcore-research/unit-scaling/docs/user_guide.rst

-User Guide
+User guide
 ==========

 **Warning:** this library is currently in its _alpha_ release.
-This means it is missing important functionality.
+This means it is
+    missing important functionality.
 There are many useful features, but the library should not be expected to work seamlessly.
 We are keen to help early users with any problems they encounter.

 Installation
 ------------

-To install the :code:`unit-scaling` library, simply run:
+To install the :code:`unit-scaling` library, run:

 .. code-block::

     pip install git+https://github.com/graphcore-research/unit-scaling.git

-For those who wish to develop on the :code:`unit-scaling` codebase, clone/fork our `GitHub repo <https://github.com/graphcore-research/unit-scaling.git>`_ and follow the instructions in our :doc:`Developer Guide <development>`.
+For those who wish to develop on the :code:`unit-scaling` codebase, clone or fork our `GitHub repo <https://github.com/graphcore-research/unit-scaling.git>`_ and follow the instructions in our :doc:`developer guide <development>`.

 What is unit scaling?
 ---------------------